 The Chicken & Waffles – w/southern fried chicken, double smoked bacon, gravy, apple & candied pecans $19 was a great cure to alleviate my lingering hangover from a previous big night.
 There’s a lot going for this dish, the waffle remained crisp with a nice sweetness.
 The chicken, juicy with a light breading.
 The combo of the chicken & smoked bacon worked extremely well together, perfect amount of gravy to add interest and some ‘lubrication’.
 The caramelised bursts from the candied pecans were a treat.
 I did, however, feel, this needed some sort of lightness, the apple was a genius way to add some sourness and cut through the heaviness but a few more slices wouldn’t have gone astray.

 Overall, across several visits, the food has been consistent.
-Some dishes have their flaws but I’d definitely be back for the French Toast.
+Some dishes have their flaws but there’s enough here to make it a reliable favourite.